Our Programs

 General Medical Assistance Fund

-If you are located in or near the Shenandoah Valley area and are in need of assistance, please call 540-885-2260 and indicate that you are interested in our spay/neuter program.
+If you are located in or near the Shenandoah Valley area and need assistance, please call 540-885-2260 or email info@themosbyfoundation.org and let us know you’re interested in our Spay/Neuter Assistance Program.

 Benefits of spaying (female pets) or neutering (male pets):